leeds-embedded-systems/ELEC5620M-Resources/README.md

 ## Debug Config

-A special DS-5 eclipse project which assists connecting to the hardware for executuion and step-by-step debugging.
+A special Arm Development Studio project which assists connecting to the hardware for execution and step-by-step debugging.